Leedehai/typst-physics/README.md

 * Dirac braket notations,
 * Common math functions,
 * Differentials and derivatives, including partial derivatives of mixed orders,
-* Tensor abstract index notations, isotopes.
+* Tensor abstract index notations, isotopes,
+* Signal sequences.

 :warning: [Typst](https://typst.app) is in beta and evolving, and this package evolves with it.
 As a result, no backward compatibility is guaranteed yet.
 Also,